zjelveh/zjelveh.github.io/_teaching/ccjs418e.md

 ---

 Actors in the criminal justice system are often tasked with making consequential decisions that rely on an assessment, or prediction,  of what will happen in the future.
-Examples of these decisions that are (in part) are made on the basis on a prediction include:
+Examples of these decisions that hinge (at least in part) on a prediction include:
  > - **Decision**: A judge releasing or jailing an arrestee.
  > - **Prediction**: Chance that a defendant will skip future court dates, or be charged with a new crime.